LiaScript/docs/README.md

 | E     |  0  |  0  |  0  |  1  |  0  |

     --{{1}}--
-In contrast to this, if those values differ, then the result is simply an an __directed graph__, whereby the values define the strength of the line.
+In contrast to this, if those values differ, then the result is simply a __directed graph__, where the values define the strength of the connections between nodes.

       {{1}}
 <!-- data-title="Directed Graph" -->